skilet16/triangle-calc/README.md

 # Triangle calculactor
-This triangle calculator is Task 3
+This is a triangle calculator